Blood Red Sky: Plot

 The hijackers task Eightball with killing Nadja.
 He subdues her with UV light and extracts her blood, but as he is about to stake her, Elias accidentally depressurizes the plane with Berg's gun.
-When Mohammed asphyxiates, the hijackers take back the cockpit and restore the pressure.
+When Mohammed asphyxiates, the hijackers take back the cockpit and decrease the plane's altitude, restoring the pressure.
 Eightball flees into the cargo hold and injects himself with Nadja's blood; she fails to kill him before he transforms into a vampire.
 Eightball ambushes and kills the other hijackers, except for Bastian.
 The rest of the passengers arm themselves.
 Nadja convinces them that she wants to help, and they lock Eightball in the hold and secure the plane.

 Bastian informs Nadja that the plane does not have enough fuel to reach New York, and they must land soon.
 A dying passenger releases Eightball in the hopes of being bitten; instead, Eightball kills him and proceeds to turn most of the other passengers into vampires.
 Nadja, knowing that they will escape if the plane lands, decides to sacrifice herself by using the hijackers' explosives to kill them.
 Elias stops her and goes himself, but he is surrounded by vampires after grabbing the detonator.
 Nadja makes Farid promise to look after Elias, then kills and feeds on Bastian.
 She tries to save her son, but Eightball attacks her and drains her blood.
 As he goes for Elias, Farid steers the plane into the path of the morning sun, causing Eightball to burn and fall to his death.

 Elias uses his blood to save Nadja's life, but she rejects him and flees, knowing that her taste for his blood puts him in danger.
-The plane lands at an RAF base in Scotland, but the authorities ignore Elias and Farid's pleas and board the plane looking for survivors, resulting in a massacre.
+The plane lands at an RAF base in Scotland, but the authorities ignore Elias and Farid's pleas and board the plane looking for survivors, resulting in a massacre to the soldiers.
 Elias escapes from an ambulance and runs back to the plane, seeing his mother feeding on a soldier.
 Knowing that she is too far gone, he activates the detonator he hid in his teddy bear, seemingly killing her and the other vampires.
 Farid is released from custody and hugs Elias.